Pro - $29 per agent per month.

 Reasons to upgrade earlier than $300/month

-• Webhooks unlock real-time UX.
-On Free you can only poll GET /v1/transactions to find out a payment landed.
-On Pro, a signed payment.confirmed event POSTs to your callback within seconds.
+- Webhooks turn on real-time UX.
+On Free you can only poll for a transaction after the fact to find out a payment landed.
+On Pro, a signed payment.received event POSTs to your callback within seconds.
 For agent-driven workflows where the next action depends on the payment, this is the entire game.

 What Pro actually looks like in practice.